Developer: Tamtex Publisher: Irem Released: 1991 Genre: Action

 In Closing

 Despite the high difficulty Metal Storm is totally worth it.
 Metal Storm is truly unique on the NES.
 Its high production values and refined gameplay make it special and a title that everyone should play at least once.
-Unfortunately it wasn’t very popular and so can be hard to find but comes highly recommended.
+Unfortunately it was not very popular and so can be hard to find but comes highly recommended.

-One thought on “Metal Storm
+One thought on “Metal Storm”